Careers360 Logo

 Percentage of voters who voted = 60%

-Therefore, remaining 40% voters didn't vote
+Therefore, the remaining 40% of voters didn't vote

 Thus, the number of people who did not vote

-= 40\%\ of\ 15000
+= 40% of 15000

 =6000

-Question:9 Meeta saves Rs 4000 from her salary.
+Question: 9 Meeta saves Rs 4000 from her salary.
 If this is 10% of her salary.
 What is her salary?

 Answer: Given that,